-Chadara wasn’t quite sure how she got conned into joining Duro at his family’s weekend barbeque.
+Chadara wasn’t quite sure how she got conned into joining Duro at his family’s weekend barbecue.
 There was something about her violating the rules of lunchroom etiquette, another about her abusing the stapler privileges, and a moment of weakness when she promised Duro whatever he fucking wanted if he’d just stop singing Katy Perry’s Greatest Hits.

 Ray Person and tequila were also involved, but that was pretty much her Friday night norm.